-North Carolina’s health department does not require food handlers to receive an NC food handlers card (also known as the North Carolina Food Handlers Permit).
+North Carolina’s health department does not require food handlers to receive a state approved food handlers card.

-It is important to keep in mind though, that some employers or restaurant managers will require food handlers to complete training regardless of state jurisdiction.
-Also, some counties may require the NC Food Handlers card at a local level.
+It is important to keep in mind though, that some employers or managers will require food handlers to complete training regardless of state jurisdiction.
+Also, some counties may require you to be tested regardless of state laws.

-👌 Listen up: Searching online for the NC food handlers card will lead to multiple sites claiming that you must have one, and that they have the test for you to take.
+👌 Listen up: Searching online for food handlers requirements in North Carolina will lead to multiple sites claiming that you are required to have one to work.
 Please be leery with most of these course providers.
 In some instances, they are trying to get you to pay for something that you do NOT necessarily need…

 What is required in North Carolina though, is that restaurants must have a Certified Food Protection Manager (CFPM) on staff.
 Folks know this as the North Carolina CFPM card requirement.